How to Get $500,000 to $1 Million in Life Insurance Coverage for Under $50 a Month — Even With Pre-Existing Health Conditions

 How Life Insurance Underwriting Actually Works

-Substandard classifications — sometimes called Table Ratings — apply to applicants with more significant health issues.
-Rather than a flat category, Table Ratings use a numerical or letter system (Table 1 through 10, or Table A through J) where each step typically adds twenty-five percent to the Standard rate.
+- Substandard classifications are also called Table Ratings.
+They are for people with health issues.
+Instead of one group, Table Ratings use numbers or letters.
+For example Table 1 through 10 or Table A through J. Each step adds twenty-five percent to the Standard rate.
 A Table 2 applicant pays fifty percent more than Standard.
 A Table 4 applicant pays one hundred percent more.
-And so on.

 The Pre-Existing Condition Landscape: What Actually Matters

-“Pre-existing condition” is a broad term that covers an enormous range of health situations — from a mildly elevated cholesterol reading to a history of cancer.
-Not all pre-existing conditions affect life insurance the same way, and understanding where common conditions actually land in the underwriting process is genuinely clarifying.
+“Pre-existing condition” is a term that covers a lot of health situations.
+These can range from a high cholesterol reading to a history of cancer.
+Not all pre-existing conditions affect life insurance in the way.
+It is helpful to know where common conditions actually land in the underwriting process.

-Conditions that often have minimal impact on rates:
+Here are conditions that often have an impact on rates:

-Well-controlled high blood pressure — one of the most common conditions in America — frequently qualifies for Standard or even Standard Plus rates when it is properly managed with medication, blood pressure readings are consistently in the normal or near-normal range, and there is no history of related events like stroke or heart attack.
-Insurers understand that managed hypertension is a very different risk profile from uncontrolled hypertension.
+- Well-controlled high blood pressure.
+One of the most common conditions in America.
+Often qualifies for Standard or even Standard Plus rates.
+This is when it is properly managed with medication.
+Blood pressure readings must be consistently in the near-normal range.
+There should be no history of events like stroke or heart attack.
+Insurers understand that managed hypertension is a different risk profile from uncontrolled hypertension.

-Well-controlled high cholesterol, similarly, is one of the most common conditions underwriters see and one they handle most comfortably.
-An applicant with high cholesterol that is managed with medication or diet, with current numbers in an acceptable range, may qualify for Standard or better.
+controlled high cholesterol is one of the most common conditions underwriters see.
+They handle it comfortably.
+A person with cholesterol that is managed with medication or diet may qualify for Standard or better.
+This is when current numbers are in a range.

-Mild to moderate asthma that is well-controlled and not requiring frequent hospitalizations or emergency interventions often qualifies for Standard rates from many insurers.
+Mild to moderate asthma that’s well-controlled and not requiring frequent hospital visits or emergency interventions often qualifies for Standard rates.
+This is from insurers.

-A history of cancer is highly specific to the type of cancer, the stage at diagnosis, the treatment received, and — most importantly — how much time has passed since completion of treatment.
-Many cancers, after a sufficient cancer-free period following treatment, allow applicants to qualify for coverage at standard or near-standard rates.
-Early-stage, highly treatable cancers with long remission periods are treated very differently from aggressive cancers with recent treatment.
+A history of cancer is highly specific.
+It depends on the type of cancer.
+The stage at diagnosis and the treatment received are important.
+Importantly how much time has passed since completion of treatment is key.
+Many cancers allow applicants to qualify for coverage at near-standard rates.
+This is after a cancer-free period following treatment.
+Early-stage cancers with remission periods are treated very differently from aggressive cancers with recent treatment.
+Cancer is a condition that insurers take seriously.

 Conditions with more significant underwriting impact: